bandophahita/selenium-axe-python/README.md

   - ``impact_included`` Axe class method
   - ``analyze`` Axe class method.

-The purpose of this change is to separate implementations that are specific to the Mozilla Firefox Test Engineering team, and leave the base ``axe-selenium-python`` package for a more broad use case.
+The purpose of this change is to separate implementations that are specific to the Mozilla Firefox Test Engineering team, and leave the base ``selenium-axe-python`` package for a more broad use case.
 This package was modeled off of Deque's Java package, axe-selenium-java, and will now more closely mirror it.

-All functionalities can still be utilized when using ``axe-selenium-python`` in conjunction with ``pytest-axe``.
+All functionalities can still be utilized when using ``selenium-axe-python`` in conjunction with ``pytest-axe``.

 version 1.2.3
 **************